Recent National Monuments - Not what was PROMISED - Little to NO

 PUBLIC INPUT!
 MONUMENT ACTION THEN NEPA AND OTHER RESEARCH

 DONE - After the fact.
 What changes?
 No one knows.

-Arizona Liberty OPPOSES the Sedona Verde Valley Red Rock NATIONAL MONUMENT of 160,000
+Arizona Liberty successfully opposed the Sedona Verde Valley Red Rock NATIONAL

 Sedona Verde Valley Red Rock National Monument